Childhood Bible Stories

 Days four, five, and six: lights and living things

-On the fourth day God placed the sun to shine by day and the moon and stars to glow at night, so there would be seasons and times to count.
-On the fifth day He filled the seas with fish and every swimming creature, and the sky with birds of every kind.
-On the sixth day He made the animals that live on the land — the ones that gallop, the ones that creep, the big ones and the tiny ones.
-From whales to ladybugs, every creature was God's idea.
-He blessed them and, once more, He saw that it was good.
+On the fourth day God set great lights in the sky: the sun to rule the day, the moon to rule the night, and the stars scattered across the dark like sparks.
+Now there would be mornings to wake to and seasons to watch for: summers and winters, days and years to count.
+On the fifth day the empty seas began to swarm.
+God filled them with fish and every swimming creature, from the great sea creatures (think of whales) down to the smallest darting minnow, and He filled the sky with birds of every kind.
+He blessed them and told them to fill the seas and the skies.
+On the sixth day He made the animals that live on the land: the cattle in the field, the little creatures that creep and scurry, and the wild animals: the ones that gallop, the ones that climb, the big ones and the tiny ones.
+From elephants to ladybugs, every creature was God's idea first.
+And once more, He looked at all of it and saw that it was good.

 The first people in the garden at sunrise

-Last of all, on the sixth day, God made people — and He made them in His own image.
+Last of all, on the sixth day, God made people, and He made them in His own image, male and female.
 That means people can think, choose, love, create, and know God in a way no animal can.
-God gave the first people a beautiful garden to enjoy and asked them to care for the world and all its creatures.
-When everything was finished, God looked at the whole world and called it not just good, but "very good."
+Genesis 2 tells the tender part of how it happened: God formed the man from the dust of the ground and breathed the breath of life into him, as close and personal as a parent leaning over a crib.
+Then God planted a garden in Eden, full of trees that were lovely to look at and good to eat, with a river running through to water it all, and He gave the first people that garden to enjoy and to care for, along with every creature He had made.
+When everything was finished, God looked at the whole world (every star, every sparrow, every person) and called it not just good, but "very good."
 Then, on the seventh day, God rested.
-He wasn't tired — He was showing us that rest is good and holy too, a gift built right into the week.
+He wasn't tired.
+He blessed that day and made it holy, showing us that rest is good and holy too, a gift built right into the very first week.

 A short prayer